Intro and Demo

 Platform ROI (incremented monthly) + Actions ROI (calculated daily) = Company ROI

-At the beginning of each month, the Vulcan Platform calculates how many hours it would have taken a single person to manually handle all of the data retrieved from the multiple scanners.
+At the beginning of each month, the Vulcan Platform calculates how many hours it would have taken a single person to handle the data retrieved from the multiple scanners manually.
 This includes analyzing, correlating, prioritizing, researching fixes, and generating reports.